top of page

 • The standard for accessibility here is meaningful - e.g., an A Rating is consistent with UA Standards, the baseline recognized as facilitating access for all users.

-Through my experience helping to develop manuals for other popular scales in the field of Autism, I know how to design rating scales that can be widely and reliably adopted.
+Through my experience helping to develop manuals for other popular scales in the field of Autism used by countless researchers and clinicians around the world, I know how to design rating scales that can be widely and reliably adopted.

 IMG_6151.JPEG